nf-core/atacseq/docs/configuration/crick.md

 module purge
 module load Nextflow/0.32.0
 module load Singularity/2.6.0-foss-2016b

+nextflow run nf-core/atacseq -profile crick --genome '<genome ID>' --design '<path to your design file>' --email test.user@crick.ac.uk
 ```

-A local copy of the iGenomes resource has been made available on CAMP (see [crick.config](../../conf/crick.config)) so you should be able to run the pipeline against your reference by simply using the `--genome <GENOME_ID>` parameter.
+A local copy of the iGenomes resource has been made available on CAMP (see [`crick.config`](../../conf/crick.config) for file path) so you should be able to run the pipeline against any reference available in the [`igenomes.config`](../../conf/igenomes.config) by simply using the `--genome <GENOME_ID>` parameter.
 Some of the more exotic genomes may not have been downloaded onto CAMP so please contact [BABS](mailto:bioinformatics@crick.ac.uk) if you would like them to be added.

-Alternatively, if you are running the pipeline regularly for genomes that arent available in the iGenomes resource, we recommend creating a config file with paths to your reference genome indices (see [reference_genomes.md](reference_genomes.md) for instructions).
+Alternatively, if you are running the pipeline regularly for genomes that arent available in the iGenomes resource, we recommend creating a config file with paths to your reference genome indices (see [`reference_genomes.md`](reference_genomes.md) for instructions).

 >NB: You will need an account to use the HPC cluster on CAMP.
 If in doubt contact IT.**